-Driving east to Scott City, we passed many feedlots and towns, such as Marienthal, which struck us as being corporate centers for corporate agriculture--far more grain storage and chemical facilities than homes.
+Driving east to Scott City, we passed many feedlots and towns, such as Marienthal, which struck us as being corporate centers for corporate agriculture-far more grain storage and chemical facilities than homes.

 In Scott City, we intended to see Keith Lebbin, manager of Groundwater Management District #1, but he was out on a cloud seeding/ hail suppression mission as part of Operation Muddy Roads.
-Mr. Lebbin believes Mother Nature can be coaxed into being more gracious with a little human assistance.
+Mr. Lobbin believes Mother Nature can be coaxed into being more gracious with a little human assistance.
 (His counterparts in districts #3 and #4 have accepted nature's endowment and have decided to work from there.)
 Mary and I visited with Mr. Lebbin's secretary, Neta.
 GMD 1 has the worst water depletion problems and hence was the first district formed.
 Partly because the region did not have an abundance of water to begin with, large segments of the district lie over areas where the aquifer is depleted in excess of 50%.
 The drawdown on the aquifer here averages 20 inches per year while the recharge rate is 1⁄2 inch per year.
-In reponse, the district has stepped up enforcement, especially with injunctions to reduce irrigation run-off.
+In reponse, the district has stepped up enforcement, especially with injunctions to reduce irrigation tion.)

-We capped the day with supper at a greasy spoon called the Graham Cracker Cafe and caught a good night's sleep at the Chaparral Motel.
-Saturday morning we departed for Garden City and the 3-I show (industry, implements, and irrigation.)
 We drove through a town appropriately named Shallow Water and across some very flat land.
 For those unacquainted with Kansas, this was the first flat land we saw in a week.
 Though this stretch was monotonous, western Kansas as a whole is very beautiful if one has an eye to grasp subtleties.

+We capped the day with supper at a greasy spoon called the Graham Cracker Cafe and caught a good night's sleep at the Chaparral Motel.
+Saturday morning we departed for Garden City and the 3-1 show (industry, implements, and irriga-

 The 3-I show brought meaning to the word "BIG".
 Mary photographed me in the tire well of the Big Budd--the largest tractor ever used.
 An irrigation equipment vendor advertised, "We sell rain."
 We walked for half a day among irrigation and farm equipment displays, testing our ability to identify these pieces of equipment.
-One thing that surprised me was the number of Mennonites at the show; apparently they own large farms south and east of Garden City.
+One thing that surprised me was the number of Menuonites at the show; apparently they own large farms south and east of Garden City.